cycle/docs/docs/en/relation/embedded.md

 relation also allows lazy and eager (default) loading of embedded entities, or the ability to retrieve entities separately (without loading parent model).

-> Embedded entities do not support relations at the moment.
+> Embedded entities do not support relations and behaviors at the moment.

 ## Definition